prixladi/ladislavprix-blog/README.md

 This is personal blog of **Ladislav Prix** running at [blog.ladislavprix.cz](https://blog.ladislavprix.cz).

-Blog was build using [Contentium](https://github.com/prixladi/contentium).
+Blog was built using [Contentium](https://github.com/prixladi/contentium).